Preparing USB medium

 luk@chluk /mnt $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS mtdblock0 31:0 0 8M 0 disk sda 179:0 0 116,5G 0 disk <-- your usb ├─sda1 179:1 0 32M 0 part <-- partition ├─sda2 179:2 0 32M 0 part ├─sda3 179:3 0 512M 0 part /boot ├─sda4 179:4 0 108,5G 0 part / └─sda5 179:5 0 7,5G 0 part [SWAP]

-Tip. just find a device with same size as ur usb
+Tip.
+Just find a device with same size as your USB.

-Note. you can also run the command befor and after plugging in the device to be sure
+Note.
+You can also run the command before and after plugging in the device to be sure.

 sudo dd status=progress if=name.img of=/dev/